 Many people erroneously believe that light entrains circadian rhythms in the brain.
 While the master clock is located in the suprachiasmatic nucleus(SCN) of the brain, the rest of the areas in the brain are peripheral clocks.
 As a consequence, they’re not always primarily entrained by light.

 The feeding/fasting cycle entrains the hippocampus.
 Mice without access to feeding cues perform poorer on memory tasks.
-Furthermore, mice subjected to social jet lag perform worse, specifically on tasks dependent on the hypothalamus.
+Furthermore, mice subjected to social jet lag perform worse, specifically on tasks dependent on the hippocampus.
 Both time-restricted eating and calorie restriction provide these needed feeding cues.

 Normally, hormones within the body signal environmental cues.
 For the food entrainable oscillator, insulin and insulin-like growth factor are the hormonal signals.
 Thus, if you are insulin resistant, you don’t have access to the food entrainable oscillator.